 Take it as you will: tongue in cheek for some of the issues, or slightly more seriously.
 This is not a university dissertation.
 Either way, I hope it makes you think, maybe even smile.

-British vs Greek Culture: Pub & Coffee
+British and Greek Culture: The Pub vs Coffee

 It’s a well known fact that British people like to drink alcohol.
 This is a gross generalisation, so let me break it down.

-Yes, a lot of cultures like to drink alcohol – but there are varying attitudes to it.
+A lot of cultures like to drink alcohol – but there are varying attitudes to it.
 Take this article, for example.
 The UK ranks lower than others in actual consumption of alcohol, but the quote: